-For more information & to register, please follow the link bellow:
+For more FREE Student Resources, follow the link bellow:

 This blog was created to share my belief that the art making process can be a vehicle for empowerment.

 I am living proof.